daniel-gomm/PyTEI/README.md

 text_embedding = client.embed("Lorem Ipsum")
 ```

-For a more detailed description and the full description of the API checkout the
+For a more detailed description and the full description of the API check out the
 [Documentation](https://daniel-gomm.github.io/PyTEI/.)